 Windows update isn’t working.

-Windows update may stop working due to corrupt files and configuration issues.
+Windows updates may stop working due to corrupt files and configuration issues.

 Here are some ways to correct Windows update related problems: